Do I have to submit an application to the CAP school I select?

 What is “transferable credit”?

 Transferable credit refers to the credit hours someone takes at one university that can be transferred to another university.
 In connection to CAP, the courses you take at the UT System school you attend while enrolled in CAP are "transferable" because you will be able to use them as credit at The University of Texas at Austin if you eventually enroll here.
-For an individual course to be “transferable,” you must receive a grade of C or better.
+For an individual course to be “transferable,” you must receive at least a grade of C or a "passing" grade on coursework offered on a “Pass/Fail” grading basis.

 Which courses are transferable?